PRich57/invoice-generator/README.md

 # Invoice Generator

+## ** This README is outdated.
+I am currently in the process of converting this CLI application into a full stack application and will update this README to reflect these changes soon. **

 ## Description

 This is a command-line invoice generator that allows you to create, manage, and customize invoices.
 It features template customization, PDF generation, and data persistence.